 Don’t let your landlord take you for a ride – unfortunately, a common occurrence in Malta.
 Check out our useful tips listed below to make sure you get the best deal for your rental investment on the island.
 Most of this may sound like tedious legal jargon to the uninformed, but reading up on these important basics might save you a lot of money and hassle in the future.

 Ensure Your Deposit is Secure

 Unfortunately, unlike in the UK and Scandinavian countries, in Malta, a deposit-guarantee scheme doesn’t exist.
 Your deposit is simply held on to by the landlord, which can be problematic in some cases.

-For this reason, it’s essential to ensure that your rental contrat covers what your deposit applies to in detail.
+For this reason, it’s essential to ensure that your rental contract covers what your deposit applies to in detail.
 If not, the landlord will be able to take off any amount for any reason from the deposit, leaving you with much less than your full amount in hand at the end of your rental period.
 Also, be sure that your contract clearly notes that receipts and proofs of purchase should be shown to determine the exact amount you are liable for, as some landlords may try to cheat tenants by charging more than they actually paid out.

 Sign and Check an Inventory

 The inventory document is just as important as the contract itself; this can easily be overlooked since most landlords aren’t quite so knowledgeable about the legal technicalities of such documents.
-However an inventory is paramount since it allows you to protect yourself by clearly stating what was (and wasn’t) in the property at the time when you moved into it.
-Taking photos of the place, both inside and outside the building, would also be helpful to take stock of the damages which already existed before you moved in.
+However, an inventory is paramount since it allows you to protect yourself by clearly stating what was (and wasn’t) in the property at the time when you moved into it.
+Taking photos of the place, both inside and outside the building would also be helpful to take stock of the damages which already existed before you moved in.